Jerome Township, just outside Dublin, Ohio.

 Dip down for a hundred yards then back up, through golden rod and high alfalfa.
 Then out into the mowed grass.
 We can park anywhere.
 The grass is mowed a couple times in the warm months, out far enough around the hill’s foot to make enough parking space for all the out-of-town cousins at once.
 Cousins of anyone buried here.

 My mom and dad and my sister are sleeping on this hill, but let’s skip that for now, I want you to see the woods.
-We’ll circle around the bottom of the hill and down into the trees toward the creek.
+We’ll walk around the bottom of the hill and down into the trees toward the creek.
 Further down and further back.

 The holler is actually the ancient flood-bed of the creek, 50 yards across.
 But the creekwater normally is just as wide as my dad’s stride, and it runs an inch thin on slimy rock.
 Broken cliffs, veined with roots as thick as an old man’s thigh, rise on both sides of the little holler.
 From the road we drove in on, you can never see that there’s a rock canyon back in here, and as we look back where we came from here, on foot, we can’t see the road or any houses.